rapmd73/JackrabbitRelay/README.md

 out.
 Remember that risk management is your responsibility.
 If you lose your account, that's entirely on you.

+## Notes

+Currently, Jackrabbit Relay support ONLY spot markets.
+Work is being done to supprt futures and margins.
+Some exchanges may work already, but I don't know which ones as many I can't test personally.

+## Confirmed working exchanges

+    FTX
+    FTX US
+    Kraken

 ## Requirements

 This software requiresa VPS with one core, one gig of RAM, 2 gigs of